AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 * It lets you **identify any data discrepancies** due to misconfiguration.
 Are you missing any rows?
 If yes, what rows are missing and why?
 Did you misconfigure connections and cause missing data in CJA?

 >[!NOTE]
-> This functionality will be generally available on July 26, 2021.
+> This functionality will be generally available on August 19, 2021.

 ## Connections Manager {#connections-manager}